Pyarel/forms-materialUI/README.md

 # Task Form and Task List in Angular

 * This project contains a form to add the tasks and a table which displays the list of tasks.
 * Task form is created using Template driven forms which includes data binding and validation.
-* Task list component is created using Material Table which includes pagination, sorting and delete action.
+* Task list table is created using Material Table which includes pagination, sorting and delete action.

+Hope you find it useful!

 ![image](https://user-images.githubusercontent.com/43133633/154006501-b024f1cc-a050-4d94-b0fd-857e8a0c2c47.png)